“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 Terms of business will provide the process and procedure when dealing with customers and clients, for example, your terms of payment and what service will be delivered when and how.

-Discuss with your experienced lawyer what your business service/product is about and what your business plans are in the future, this will assist your lawyer in ensuring the legal agreements are fit for purpose in the present and future.
+Discuss with your experienced solicitor what your business service/product is about and what your business plans are in the future, this will assist your solicitor in ensuring the legal agreements are fit for purpose in the present and future.

 4. Don’t rely on standard agreements found online